 Build a homology model from an amino-acid sequence by statistically assembling fragments of experimentally determined backbone structures from one or more templates, selection of sidechain conformations from a rotamer library, followed by a refinement protocol based on energy minimization in the forcefields.
 A ranked ensemble of protein structures is produced and written to a MOE molecular database for subsequent analysis or further refinement.
 Include environment units such as bound ligands and conserved waters in the structural template.
-MOE also provides antibody specialized modeling application (Antibody Modeler) and updatable template database for antibody modeling.
-Antibody Modeler can also be building a single-chain Fv by joining two Fv's by a linker (VL-linker-VH, VH-linker-VH), where the linker is part of the query sequence.
-The resulting scFv fragment can be grafted onto full or fragment antibody templates.
+MOE also provides antibody specialized modeling application and updatable database.